GNtem2/Metaanalysis/README.md

 This metaanalysis is designed to examine the rate of rupture of aneurysm.
 The choice of method depends on whether the rate of rupture is framing of the confidence interval.
 This study is in development.

+### First Seizure

+This meta-analysis is designed to evaluate the risk of seizure recurrence following an unprovoked seizure.
+This study is in development.

 ## Diagnostic test